JenyaIvanov/Web-Mobile/superpowerPONG/README.md

 # superpowerPONG
 An Javascript game side-project created in 2018 by me.
-All graphics are made of vector shapes and texts using pure Javascript.
+All graphics are made of vector shapes and texts and everything including the game engine is written in pure Javascript.

 ## Information:
 Superpower's PONG is my first Javascript project involving a classic PONG game with a twist.